 Abstract

 An organism’s body condition describes its mass given its length and is often positively associated with fitness.
-The condition of Atlantic cod (Gadus morhua) in the Baltic Sea has declined dramatically since the early 1990s, possibly due to increased competition, food limitation, and hypoxia.
+The condition of Atlantic cod (Gadus morhua) in the Baltic Sea has declined dramatically since the early 1990s, possibly due to increased competition for food and hypoxia.
 However, the effect of biotic and abiotic variables on body condition have not been evaluated at local scales, which is important given spatial heterogeneity.
 We evaluate changes in distribution, experienced environmental conditions, and individual-level condition of cod in relation to covariates at different spatial scales using geostatistical models with spatial and spatiotemporal random effects.
-Oxygen, sprat biomass, and temperature were positively related to condition, and depth negatively associated, but the effect sizes of these variables were small—spatial and spatiotemporal latent variables explained almost five times more variation than fixed effects.
-We also show that accounting for the heterogenous distribution of cod leads to both lover levels and steeper trends over time in experienced oxygen compared to those in the environment.
+Sprat biomass, Saduria entomon biomass density, temperature and oxygen were positively related to condition, and depth negatively associated.
+However, the effect sizes of explanatory variables were small—spatial and spatiotemporal latent variables explained 5 times more variation than all covariates together.
+Weighting environmental oxygen concentrations and spatiotemporal condition predictions with local biomass densities reveal both lower values and steeper trends compared to unweighted values in the population.
 Understanding the drivers of spatiotemporal variation in body condition is critical for predicting responses to environmental change and to effective fishery management; yet low explanatory power of covariates on individual condition constitutes a major challenge.

 Introduction